mchien15/Docker-Hadoop-cluster/README.md

 26. [Build Custom Docker Images](#build-custom-docker-images)
 27. [Manage resources](#manage-resources)
 28. [Dependencies](#dependencies)

-## Overview
-Today, there are many projects available that were created to deploy a Spark or Hadoop cluster, but they are either ineffective or resource-intensive, causing the system to freeze.
-This repository is created to simplify the deployment of these clusters on a local machine using Docker containers.

 ## Applications
 This project will start a docker cluster which gives access to the following frameworks/technologies.